effordDev/svelte-sf-json-view/README.md

 # Overview

 Feed the Sf-JSON.svelte component an array of any data.
+In this case we are passing example data from the Salesforce REST api.

 ###### Example
 ```